ryanirelan/ri.yearlist.ee_addon.2.0/readme.markdown

 # YearList 2.1
 ## Get a four digit year for your entries.

-The Year Listing plugin is a simple way to get a distinct 4 digit year for your entries.
+The YearList plugin is a simple way to get a distinct 4 digit year for your entries.
 This way you can list out years for archives.

 	{exp:yearlist channel="yourchannel" category="1" site="1"}